 For ZooKeeper it is only possible to set affinity rules globally in spec.zookeeper.template.pod.affinity in the Kafka resource.

-The following collects preferred and required rules for typical use cases.
-Use either the preferred or required rules from the following examples.
+The following collects a number of example required rules for typical use cases.

 Run each Kafka broker pod on different nodes